Hackingzone/airgeddon/README.md

 ### Known Incompatibilities

 - Incompatible with Mac OSX at the moment
- - *Bash version* &#8592; it can be avoided upgrading it using `brew` or whatever, this is not the real problem :smile:
+ - *Bash version* &#8592; it can be avoided by upgrading it using `brew` or whatever, this is not the real problem :smile:
  - *Aircrack suite* &#8592; this suite does not support `airodump` and `aireplay` for OSX
  - *Wireless tools* &#8592; `iwconfig` does not exist in OSX, so `airport` command cannot be used.
 It generates different outputs
 - Incompatible with OpenBSD and FreeBSD.
 They are Unix systems but they have some differences with Linux